MooersLab/MooersLab/README.md

 I then copy and paste the list into my daily entry in an org-mode document where I keep my daily plans.

 I broke my lower right leg in two places September 30, 2025.
+I sheared the tibia and fibula below the knee and smashed into many parts the shin bone further down my leg.
+The second site has been the origin of a lot of trouble.
-A metal plate and nine screws were used to hold the bones together.
+Two metal plates and fourteen screws were used to hold the bones together.
 They were inserted through a 20 cm incision.
 The inital orthopedic surgery wound became infected during the first two weeks.
 The infected tisses were removed in five subsequent operations over the next six weeks.
+Three and half months after the accident, the metal was removed because the incision wound was not closing.
+One thick plate as making the skin on my

 The subsequent surgeries delayed my recovery.
 I was not able to put any weight on my right leg for 10 weeks.